-Table 2 Air Quality Advisories (AQA) Issued by Metro Vancouver in 2022
+Table 1 Air Quality Advisories Issued by Metro Vancouver

 AQA Period Number of AQA days

-July 26 to 31 6

-September 9 to 14 6

-October 4 to 7 4

 October 13 to 21 9

 Total 25

-The annual average concentration of PM{2.5} at the Cheakamus Crossing monitoring location was 4.7 μ g/m3 for 2022 which is well below the BC AAQO of 8 μ g/m3.
+The annual average concentration of PM{2.5} at the Cheakamus Crossing monitoring location was 4.8 μ g/m3 for 2022 which is well below the BC AAQO of 8 μ g/m3.
 (Table 2).
 When the data collected during the air quality advisory periods are removed from the dataset this annual average is slightly lower (3.9 μ g/m3).